koriwi/react-kstate/README.md

 ```

 File 2 with fields modified
+You can also pass a function which gets the values of the state as an object.
+You have to return an object which will then be passed into the component props
 ```js
 import React, { Component } from 'react' import { connect } from 'react-kstate'